A friend recently shared a flyer from Bark Busters, a dog training franchise business. It is called “Barking: The Facts” and can be seen at this link.

 - Without treats?
 Oh-oh.

-- Finally, “no harsh punishment” leaves “moderate punishment” on the table, and of course the company is the one defining what constitutes the harshness of the punishment, not the dogs.
+- Finally, “no harsh punishment” leaves “moderate punishment” on the table.
+And of course the company is the one defining what constitutes “harsh” punishment.
+The dog’s opinion might be very different.

 So don’t be surprised at the tools this franchise teaches people to use to help create that lasting emotional bond with their happy lifelong buddy.
 Airhorns, spray bottles, penny cans, and special bags to throw (not thrown at the dogs to hurt them, just thrown nearby to scare them).
 They also teach a special growly way to yell at one’s dog.